 Budgeting as a couple – sounds good, right?
 But how do you do this in the best way for you?

-In this article, we will go through the best budgeting apps for couples and hopefully, find the best one for you and your partner.
+In this article, we will go through the best budgeting apps for couples and, hopefully, find the best one for you and your partner.

 We started budgeting because we had $30,000 debt and were living on a $35,000 salary.
-With the help of our budget, we paid it all off!
+With the help of our budget, we paid it off!

-Not only that, but we have stayed debt-free (so important!) and have a net worth of $200,000.
+Not only that, but we have stayed debt-free (so important!) and have a net worth of $300,000.
 We did this as a team, and we believe that working together is the key to success.

 Let’s take a look at the best free budget app options for couples now:

-Best Budget Apps For Couples
+Best Shared Budget App for Couples

 In this article, we will look at the best budget apps for couples.
-There are so many to choose from, some apps are even designed to use as a pair.
+There are so many to choose from.
+Some apps are even designed to use as a pair.

 You can do cool things like syncing your accounts and even using instant messenger to query transactions with each other and send emojis.